 How big is the largest of the other species?

 The largest polar bear ever recorded was hunted in Alaska and weighed 2,209 pounds!
 That’s over three times the size of the average grizzly!
 The largest wild Kodiak bear ever recorded was found in Alaska and weighed 1,656 pounds!
 The largest American black bear was a male shot in New Brunswick, Canada that weighed 902 pounds.

 How are grizzly bears doing today?

 Grizzly bear populations have been decreasing immensely in size over the past several decades.
 Outside of Alaska, only 1,500 grizzly bears live in the United States.
 The once abundant California grizzly bear that adorns its state flag is now extinct.
-Conservation efforts have included the establishment of protected areas and parks, protection under the Endangered Species Act, and attempts to connect populations that have been reproductively isolated due to manmade barriers.
+Conservation efforts have included the establishment of protected areas and parks, protection under the Endangered Species Act, and attempts to connect populations that have been reproductively isolated due to human-made barriers.
 A notable organization at the forefront of grizzly bear conservation efforts in the lower 48 states is the Interagency Grizzly Bear Recovery Committee.
 This committee has designated five different “recovery zones” within which they implement various monitoring and conservation strategies.
-Grizzly bears as a subspecies do not have a conservation status listed by the IUCN Red List.
+Grizzly bears, as a subspecies, do not have a conservation status listed by the IUCN Red List.

 Unfortunately, there are an average of 11 bear attacks every year in the United States, as well as attacks in other countries where bears reside.
 The most common reason for these attacks is habitat loss due to urban expansion.
 When encountering a human, bears may attack either to defend themselves or their young.
 Of the types of bears that attack in North America, brown bears are considered to be the most dangerous and the grizzly is a subspecies of the brown bear.